Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Reheating of the Universe

 \subsection{Preheating}

-As the tachyonic instability and the parametric resonance happen during the quasi-cyclic phase, one may expect that they happen again during the coherent oscillations of the inflaton $\phi$ after inflation.
-Since the spatial curvature is essentially negligible after a long enough inflation, the physics is not the repetition of what happened before inflation.
+As the tachyonic instability and the parametric resonance occur during the quasi-cyclic phase, one may expect that they occur again during the coherent oscillations of the inflaton $\phi$ after inflation.
+Since the spatial curvature is essentially negligible after a long enough inflation, the physics is not the repetition of what occurred before inflation.
 The dynamics after inflation is the same as what is expected in the standard inflationary cosmology possibly with some thermal effects.
 Fig.~\ref{fig:long-time} shows it explicitly.

 Preheating after inflation~\cite{Dolgov:1989us, Traschen:1990sw, Shtanov:1994ce, Kofman:1997yn} with the plateau potential~\eqref{potential} has been studied in Ref.~\cite{Tomberg:2021bll}.
 Because of the Hubble friction after inflation, the field amplitude decreases significantly within a half oscillation of $\phi$ and the shape of the potential looks more and more purely quadratic, i.e., that of a free scalar field.
 We observe neither tachyonic instability nor parametric resonance for $\phi_0 = \sqrt{6} \times 10^{-1}$ in simulations with \CosmoLattice.
 For these simulations, effects of dissipation of $\phi$ into other fields are not included to focus on the potential effects of tachyonic or parametric resonance.
 This result is consistent with Ref.~\cite{Lozanov:2017hjm}.